 What is not reasonable suspicion?

-Reasonable suspicion does not include a previous drug conviction, appearing nervous or fidgety, being in the company of other people they suspect of having drugs, or being in a known drug area, or even a sniffer dog making a positive indication for drugs.
+Reasonable suspicion does not include a previous drug conviction alone, or just appearing nervous or fidgety, or just being in the company of other people they suspect of having drugs, or just being in a known drug area, or even a sniffer dog making a positive indication for drugs.

 When can police search me?